SAP-samples/codejam-cap-llm/exercises/08-implement-embedding-service/README.md

 ### Implement the array2VectorBuffer(data) method

-You implement a helper method to convert the vector embeddings data to a format that is storable in the SAP HANA Cloud vector engine.
+You implement a helper method to convert the vector embeddings data to a format that can be stored in the SAP HANA Cloud vector engine.

 👉 Add the following method declaration, right below the `chunk(pdf)` method: